-Because weather mode already monitors the weather channels, you don't need Weather Alert Watch to check the weather channel every seven seconds.
-If you activate Weather Alert Watch while operating in weather mode, it operates as a type of "sleep mode": the radio stays on the weather channel and mutes the speaker.
-If an alert is detected for your area, the radio sounds an alert tone and turns the speaker back on.
-This mode is very useful when you are anchoring for the night but want to stay informed of any hazards in your area.
+Because weather mode already monitors the weather channels, you don't need Weather Alert Watch to check the weather channel every 7 seconds.
+If you activate Weather Alert Watch while operating in weather mode, it operates as a type of "sleep mode".
+This mode is very useful when you are anchoring for the night but want to stay informed of any hazards in your area: